LinkRiver Receives Chainlink Grant For Node Operator Debugging Website

 “We are proud to receive a Chainlink Community Grant for the creation of the nodelogs.link website, which will further support the growing oracle node operator ecosystem with the resources they require during the debugging process,” stated Rob Zimmermann, Co-founder of LinkRiver.
 “Our goal is to contribute to the ongoing decentralization of the Chainlink Network by lowering the barrier to entry for launching highly reliable Chainlink nodes and empowering node operators to provide the most secure oracle infrastructure possible to the smart contract ecosystem.”

 The Chainlink Grants program aims to actively support our developer community and outstanding community members who spend their time helping others in the community.
 If you are an active community member with ideas or proposals on how Chainlink can improve or better support the developer community, apply for a Community Grant today here.
 Educational resources are key to having a thriving node operator ecosystem and we will continue to fund initiatives to make running a Chainlink node more efficient and attract new node operators to support the ecosystem as a whole.
-We will continue supporting the community as a key driver of Chainlink’s rapid growth, because only together can we make universally connected smart contracts into the dominant form of digital agreement.
+We will continue supporting the community as a key driver of Chainlink’s rapid growth, because only together can we make hybrid smart contracts into the dominant form of digital agreement.

 About the Chainlink Grant Program